chrisekelley/kiwi-webapp/README.md

           var request = this.db.post(doc);
           request.then(function(e) {
               console.log('saved' +  JSON.stringify(e));
+              App.trigger("userMain");
           }, function(err) {
               console.error('error saving', doc._id, err);
           }.bind(this));

           return request;
       },

+Note that App context, created when the application was initialised, is available to forward the user to the next page:

+    App.trigger("userMain");

 ### Resources